deepennyway/weavers-almanac/src/character-creation/index.md

 Once you start playing, you may find that the concept you've built or chosen no longer fits.
 That's okay!
 You can rename skills or even your entire concept as you like to match the character you end up playing.
 Characters evolve over time too; your chosen concept is just a starting point.

 ## Building a Concept
-If none of the sample concepts provided fit the character you want to play, you can create something new.
+Each of the character concepts in this chapter was created from the same basic components, which you can also use to create entirely new concepts.
 The process is simple:

-1. Choose one suit from one of the following, and record it in your character journal as your character's **strong suit**.
+1. Choose one suit from one of the following; record it in your character journal as your character's **strong suit**.
-    - Hearts
+    - Hearts (use of one's body)
-    - Diamonds
+    - Diamonds (use of one's mind)
-    - Spades
-    - Clubs
+    - Spades (use of external personal things, like tools or other objects)
+    - Clubs (reliability of things dependent on other people or fate, like persuasiveness or luck)
-2. Choose two other suits for your character from the remaining suits, and record them in your character journal as your character's **standard suits**.
+2. Choose two other suits for your character from the remaining three, and record them in your character journal as your character's **standard suits**.
 3. Record the remaining suit in your character journal as your character's **weak suit**.
-4. In your character journal, under your character's **strong suit**, record two skills with a **rating** of *2*.
+4. In your character journal, under your character's **strong suit**, record two *skills* with a **rating** of *2*.
     > You can name your skills whatever you want; think about the kinds of things you want your character to be able to do, and give them names that feel personal to your character.
+    >
+    > For example, Tyler has a sword that was given to them by their grandmother.
+They could name the skill associated with that sword **Sword**, or **Grandmother's Sword**, or even **Slicer** if the sword has a name.
 5. In your character journal, under each of your character's **standard suits**, record one skill with a **rating** of *1*.
 6. (Optional) Give your concept a name.